Skip to main content

 If you set up a performance budget in DebugBear you'll get an alert when a page starts going over budget.
 You can also set up performance budgeting for your CI builds.

-Performance budget in the Lighthouse report
+Performance budget status in DebugBear

 How to set up a performance budget